19hours/sg-statutes/Acts/Income Tax Act.md

 “investments” has the same meaning as in section 13H(18);

 “pioneer service company” has the same meaning as in section 16 of the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
-86);
+86).

+[Act 34 of 2016 wef 19/04/2016]

+[Deleted by Act 34 of 2016 wef 19/04/2016]

+(8) In subsection (5)(b), the tax relief period of a fund management company for the activity mentioned in that provision is —

-“tax relief period” means the tax relief period referred to in section 18 of the Economic Expansion Incentives (Relief from Income Tax) Act.
+(a) the company’s tax relief period under section 18 of the Economic Expansion Incentives (Relief from Income Tax) Act, in force immediately before 19 April 2016; or

+(b) the period treated as the company’s tax relief period for that activity under section 37(3)(c) of the Economic Expansion Incentives (Relief from Income Tax) (Amendment) Act 2016 (Act 11 of 2016),

+as the case may be.

-[Act 2 of 2016 wef 01/04/2015]
+[Act 34 of 2016 wef 19/04/2016]

 ### Concessionary rate of tax for international growth company